1958 Monaco Grand Prix: Race report

 Vanwall and BRM returned after their Argentine absence and so Stirling Moss, Jean Behra and Harry Schell all went back to their regular drives.
 In Moss's place at the Rob Walker Racing Team with the new 2000 cc engined Cooper T45 was French driver Maurice Trintignant.
 The race winning Cooper T43 could not even qualify for the small 16-car Monaco grid, Ron Flockhart was first reserve for the race.

-Missing from the field was the previous year's winner and reigning World Champion, Juan Manuel Fangio who did not have a full-season drive.
-Fangio himself was in America, preparing for an ultimately disappointing Indianapolis 500 campaign with the Dayton-Walther team.
+Missing from the field was the previous year's winner and reigning World Champion, Juan Manuel Fangio who did not have a full-season drive, but in January had set pole and fastest lap in his home GP, driving a private Maserati, before he won the Formula Libre 1958 Buenos Aires Grand Prix and subsequently was kidnapped in Cuba.
+Fangio remained in America, preparing for an ultimately disappointing Indianapolis 500 campaign with two cars.

 Future Formula One impresario Bernie Ecclestone entered two Connaught B-Types to be driven by Bruce Kessler and Paul Emery.
 Neither could qualify complaining of handling problems so Bernie Ecclestone tested one of the cars to see if he could help identify the cause, but he couldn't.
 This has given rise to the widely circulated story that he attempted unsuccessfully to qualify.
 Also failing to make the grid were Maria Teresa de Filippis, the first female driver to enter a World Championship Grand Prix, and 58-year-old Louis Chiron in his final appearance at a Grand Prix.
 The Monaco local had won the Grand Prix 27 years earlier but Chiron and his Maserati 250F did not make it past qualifying.